GOMA Finance Price Tops $0.0000 on Exchanges (GOMA)

 GOMA Finance (GOMA) traded 14.6% higher against the U.S. dollar during the one day period ending at 15:00 PM ET on September 22nd.
+Over the last week, GOMA Finance has traded up 33.9% against the U.S. dollar.
+One GOMA Finance coin can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
 GOMA Finance has a market capitalization of $773,886.11 and approximately $27,970.00 worth of GOMA Finance was traded on exchanges in the last day.
-One GOMA Finance coin can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
-Over the last week, GOMA Finance has traded up 33.9% against the U.S. dollar.

 Here is how other cryptocurrencies have performed over the last day: